Marc Cohn: Career

 Cohn's track "Dance Back from the Grave", from the album Join the Parade (October 2007), relates to the events of Hurricane Katrina and to the post-traumatic stress Cohn suffered after being shot in the head in an attempted carjacking in August 2005.

-In 2010, Cohn returned with Listening Booth: 1970, a collection of cover songs that were originally released during the titular year.
+In 2010, Cohn returned with Listening Booth: 1970, a collection of covers of songs that were originally released during the titular year.
 The album peaked at number 28 on the Billboard 200 album chart.
 In addition to crossing genres from rock to soul to folk and pop, it featured vocal performances from India.Arie, Jim Lauderdale, Aimee Mann, and Kristina Train.
 As of September 2018, Listening Booth: 1970--which peaked at number 28--was Cohn's highest-charting album.

 Cohn released his first original song in more than seven years, "The Coldest Corner in the World", in 2014.
 The song was the title track for the documentary Tree Man.
 Cohn released the album Careful What You Dream: Lost Songs and Rarities in 2016 in celebration of the 25th anniversary of his platinum-selling debut album.
 Cohn simultaneously released a bonus album, Evolution of a Record, which featured never-before-heard songs and demos.
 In 2017, Cohn worked with William Bell on his Grammy Award-winning album This Is Where I Live.
 He co-wrote several tracks on the album, including the opener, "The Three Of Me".
 Cohn also collaborated with the Blind Boys of Alabama on their Grammy-nominated song "Let My Mother Live".

 In 2019, Cohn performed at Carnegie Hall at "The Music of Van Morrison" show, which benefited music education programs for the New York City school system.
 Other performers included Patti Smith, Glen Hansard, Bettye LaVette, Blind Boys of Alabama, and Josh Ritter.
 Cohn performed "Walking in Memphis" alongside Miley Cyrus at the 2019 Memphis in May Festival as part of the "More Together" Facebook campaign.
 "Walking in Memphis" was also the center of a national commercial for the "More Together" campaign.
 Cohn released Work to Do, a collaboration with the Blind Boys of Alabama, on August 9, 2019.